ClaraTheWitch/PiTools/README.md

 Details will be added as classes are created.

 **MonteCarlo:** This class uses the Monte Carlo method of estimating pi.
-It's constructor takes the number of points to generate as a parameter.
+It's constructor takes the number of points to generate and the dimensions of the square as parameters.
 It uses a public pi() method to run the simulation and return pi.

+**Point:** This class is the blueprint for objects representing points in the square for the MonteCarlo class.
+Its constructor takes x and y double coordinates.
+It also has a isInCircle() method to return whether it is in the circle.

 **TestDriver:** This class is used to test the methods of other classes in the program.